 In the spirit of St. Vincent de Paul, the mission of the Colorado Vincentian Volunteers is to invite young adults into a process of transformation through companionship with people who are living in poverty and are marginalized.

 We are a community of faith and action that responds to the Gospel call in the spirit of St. Vincent de Paul.
-We are young men and women, ages 21-30, who serve the elderly, homeless, developmentally disabled, troubled youth and those who are living in poverty.
+We are young adults, ages 21-30, who serve the elderly, homeless, developmentally disabled, troubled youth and those who are living in poverty.
 Our year-long program offers an opportunity for spiritual, emotional, professional growth, and a way of discerning and living one’s Christian vocation.

 The Five Core Values of the Colorado Vincentian Volunteers